material-motion/material-motion/specifications/runtime/performer.md

 <p id="composition" style="text-align:center"><tt>feature: Composition</tt></p>

-Performers can commit new plans to a Scheduler.
+Performers can commit new plans.
+This is a type of composition.

 **transact API**: A performer may be provided with a *transaction initiation function*.